clarinsi/benchich/ner/README.md

 - Serbian linguistic training corpus SETimes.SR 2.0
 - Serbian Twitter training corpus ReLDI-NormTagNER-sr 3.0

+The datasets are available in the `data/datasets` directory.

-The data can be prepared by:
+They were prepared by:
 1. first downloading the data from the CLARIN.SI repository with the `download_data.sh` script from the `data` directory.
 This downloads the Croatian and Serbian datasets in a new folder `datasets` inside the directory: ```bash prepare_datasets.sh "s_Croatian" "ns_Croatian" "s_Serbian" "ns_Serbian" > dataset_preparation.log```.
 You can use all available datasets or define just a couple of them as the arguments (e.g., if you want to download only standard and non-standard Serbian: "s_Serbian" "ns_Serbian")
 2. then running [the prepared script](data/dataloader.py) from the `data` directory.
-This will prepare the following files:
+This prepares the following files:

 ```
 data